 How Can You Prevent It?

+Not properly caring for your new tattoo is dangerous, but it’s also possible to over care for your fresh tattoo.
 Overdoing your tattoo aftercare may sometimes slow down the healing process and cause different issues.
-One of the main reasons for tattoo bubbling is the excessive use of a moisturizer.
-Moisturizing is an important step when it comes to tattoo aftercare.
+One of the primary reasons for tattoo bubbling is using too much ointment or moisturizer as it heals.

 The other way you can prevent tattoo bubbling is by drying your tattoo as soon as you get out of the shower.
-Not drying your tattoo area properly will cause the water to get clogged in the scabs, leading to a bubbled tattoo.
+Not drying your tattoo area properly will cause the water to get clogged within parts of the scab, leading to a bubbled tattoo.
 Water remains one of the main reasons for a bubbled tattoo; hence, you must properly clean and dry the areas whenever you contact water.

 Scabbing causes severe itchiness, and, at times, it gets so bad that it’s hard to resist.
 You may scratch a bit slightly if you want to, but that will eventually lead to more excessive itching and picking.
 The more you do this, the more you ruin your tattoo’s outlook and invite the formation of a bubbled tattoo.
 Even if you slightly pick it, the gooey scabs will come off, which will lead to even a bigger mess.